staticfuse/staticfuse/README.md

 `headerBg: "#bada55"`

-For more options, please see [here](https://chakra-ui.com/theme)
+You can also use predefined color values, such as...

+`buttonBg: theme.colors.blue['500]`

+or

+`buttonText: theme.colors.orange['300']`

+You can see those colors and more options [here](https://chakra-ui.com/theme).

 ### Publisher Menu

-There are two ways to configure the publisher.
+There are two ways to configure the menu.

 #### _1) publisherMenuConfig option (array config)_